TaverneDuDev/tavernedudev.fr/README.md

 # Taverne du dev (Webapp)

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.17.
+This project is working with Angular2.
+We use this generator: [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.17.

+## Install the projet dependencies

+Run `npm install` in order to get all node dependencies

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.